How to best apply the human resources matrix

 You might want to explore the human resources matrix as an option, an at-a-glance representation of the ongoing projects within different teams and the major participants in each project.
 A human resources matrix also clearly lays out the chain of command on an assignment-based level, encouraging employees to work cross-functionally to achieve goals.

-Learn more about the benefits of this organizational chart—we’ve even included some HR matrix examples.
+Learn more about the benefits of this type of organizational chart—we’ve even included some HR matrix examples to help.

-Blank HR matrix template (Click on image to modify online)
+Matrix org chart template example (click on image to modify online)

 What is a human resources matrix?